 Albus actually chuckled, and James was thankful for this.
 It was a sign that Al wasn't too worried about the whole situation.
 “I doubt it, Jamie.”

 “Right, well, don't worry about it too much.
 If you remember, then you remember.
 If you don't, then it's no big deal unless it happens again.”

 Albus gave him a smile, silently agreeing with him.
-Al put an arm around his brother just like James had done to him, and together they set off towards Gryffindor tower.
+Al put an arm around his brother just like James had done to him, and together they set off toward Gryffindor tower.

 by Alphonse D

 The Seer & T...